BEYONDANY/newrep/readme.txt

-git is a distribute version control system git is free soft distribute under the GPL	.
+git is a distribute version control system git is free soft distribute under the GPL git has moutable inded cvll state.